lucasvtiradentes/cscan/packages/vscode-extension/README.md

 1. Open `packages/vscode-extension` in VSCode
 2. Press `F5` to launch Extension Development Host
 3. Open a TypeScript workspace in new window
-4. Click Lino icon in activity bar
+4. Click cscan icon in activity bar

 ### Package Scripts